web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/custom-webpack-config.md

 ```

 :::tip When to use
 When you only need to modify a small amount of webpack configuration, you can use `tools.webpack`.
-But if you need to modify the built-in webpack plugins or loaders of Builder, please use `tools.webpackChain` to modify.
+But if you need to modify the built-in webpack plugins or loaders of Rsbuild, please use `tools.webpackChain` to modify.
 :::

 ## Using webpack-chain